Guerrero Thompson vs Wooldridge: A B and an F in Austin ISD

 Guerrero Thompson: Proof That Campus Leadership Matters

 Guerrero Thompson is located in northeast Austin near the intersection of Cameron Road and Rundberg Lane.
-With 84.5% English Learners and 96.7% economically disadvantaged students, this is one of the most challenging campus profiles in Austin ISD.
-And yet it earned a B. The A ratings in School Progress and Academic Growth (both 91) are the kinds of numbers you typically see at campuses with 5% economically disadvantaged populations, not 97%.
+With 97.5% economically disadvantaged students, this is one of the most challenging campus profiles in Austin ISD.
+And yet it earned a B. An A in School Progress at this campus profile is the kind of rating you typically see at campuses with 5% economically disadvantaged populations, not 97%.

-The Student Achievement score of 74 (C) shows that raw test scores still have room to improve.
+The Student Achievement grade of C shows that raw test scores still have room to improve.
 Students at Guerrero Thompson are not yet performing at the same level as students at wealthier campuses on state assessments.
 But they are growing faster than almost anyone, and that growth is what TEA rewards with the B rating.
-The school’s 6 of 7 distinctions further confirm that instruction is targeted, effective, and producing measurable outcomes across multiple academic areas.

 I am genuinely impressed by what is happening at this campus, and I think buyers who focus only on the “C in Student Achievement” number are missing the bigger picture.